Kenya Science Leadership

 Ke-SLP seeks to spread the Science Leadership initiative across Kenya, East Africa and beyond, so as to empower the many talented individuals within the region, to provide solutions to complex challenges facing humanity.

 The programme uses a highly interactive approach to training, application of skills to a leadership initiative, peer support, and mentorship.
 The process involves an approach that cycles between theory, application and reflection.
-Participants are challenged to work collaboratively to design initiatives that advance a new paradigm for African science.

-Our Program
+Our Programme

-• Core elements of collective leadership.
+- • Core elements of collective leadership

-• Creative and systems thinking; Effective problem solving and decision making.
+- • Effective problem solving

-• Advanced dialogue and communication skills.
+- • Advanced dialogue skills

-• Soft skills development.
+- • Soft skills development

-• Social media influencing.
+- • Social media influencing

 Our Scope

 The Programme targets early to mid-career researchers from Universities, research institutions and managers/leaders from parastatals and prospective leaders across Kenya and beyond.
-This is with the view to building research and leadership capacities for real time and long-term impact.

 Our Impact